maelfabien/maelfabien.github.io/_pages/intdesign.md

 It's an ongoing work, so I'm posting pictures as the works are being done :)

+# What's inside?

+There is a rather large living room that
 # The plans

 My first plan was to draw some plans and sketches of what I wanted the house to look like.
 It's rather small for the moment (< 100 $$ m^2 $$), and we want to turn it into a 170 $$ m^2 $$ house with a 30 $$ m^2 $$ terrace, by: